top of page

 Q. Do you work with puppies too?

 Absolutely!
-My Puppy FUNdamentals course is like private school for your little one—6 weeks of intensive support delivered in the comfort of your own home and tailored to your puppy’s individual needs, personality, and pace.
+My Puppy FUNdamentals course is like private school for your little one - 6 weeks of intensive support delivered in the comfort of your own home and tailored to your puppy’s individual needs, personality, and pace.

 It’s ideal for puppies who may not flourish in a group class environment, or for guardians who want personalised support right from the start.
 From building confidence and calmness to teaching real-life skills and preventing common struggles, this programme sets you both up for long-term success in the best way possible.

-Q. How much does it cost?
+Q. How much does it cost and what’s included?

 Q. Will this be covered by my pet insurance?

-It depends!
+It depends.
 Every insurance company has different policies, so it’s essential to check with your provider before booking.
 Some insurers will cover behavioural consultations—especially with a veterinary referral—while others won’t.

 Most of my clients choose to pay privately, but some have successfully claimed, while others have unfortunately been declined.
 I’m happy to provide a vet referral form and supporting documentation if required.
 If cost is a concern, I can also offer payment plans by prior arrangement to help spread the investment.
 Please just ask—I’m here to support both you and your dog.